jasontthai/jasonthai.me/_posts/2020-07-13-high-availability-series-part-iv-example-setup-of-distributed-load-balancing-wallabag-with-data-tier-clustering.md

 image: "/assets/img/ha-cluster.png"
 description: 'High Availability Series: Example Setup of Distributed Load Balancing Wallabag with Data Tier Clustering.
-How to set up a highly available Wallabag with docker-compose powered by HAProxy and Galera cluster.'
+How to set up a highly available Wallabag with docker-compose powered by HAProxy, Apache2 and Galera cluster.'
 category: tech
 ---